-Prior to the first time use of the Smartroll, well-specific templates shall be created with In-Situ's Win-Situ software and transferred to the Smartroll compatible mobile tablet.
-The well information and the low flow sampling criteria to be put into the site-specific template are found in the well construction table (Table 4) and the Low Flow Sampling SOP in the SAP.
+Prior to the first time use of the In-Situ device, well-specific templates shall be created with In-Situ's Win-Situ software and transferred to the tablets to be used in the field.
+The well information and the low flow sampling criteria to be put into the site-specific template are found in the Well Construction table (Table 4) and the Low Flow Sampling SOP in the SAP.
 Templates shall be saved and utilized for subsequent sampling events.

-Before you set up the template, create a separate "Templates" folder in the site-specific folder on a computer/laptop (e.g., a "Templates" folder under the New Hampshire Plating Company Superfund Site folder on your computer).
+Before you set up the template, create a separate "Templates" folder in the site-specific folder on a computer/laptop (e.g., a "Templates" folder under the Troy Mills Landfill Superfund Site folder on your computer).